 For the second year in a row, the Organic Seed Alliance (OSA) and the Multinational Exchange for Sustainable Agriculture (MESA) are presenting a series of six webinars on organic seed production.
 The webinars cover everything from planting to harvest, to the economics of seed production.
 The series is part of an organic seed internship program organized by OSA and MESA, but the free webinars are open to everyone.
 Advance registration is required--registering just once will allow you to attend all the webinars.
 The series will cover the same topics as the 2016 series, but whether or not you attended last year, you are welcome to join and type in questions for the presenters.
-Starting on May 16th, there will be one webinar on the third Tuesday of each month through October at 2PM Eastern, 1PM Central, 12PM Mountain and 11AM Pacific Time, except the JUly one which will take place at 1230 Eastern .
+Starting on May 16th, there will be one webinar each month through October at 2PM Eastern, 1PM Central, 12PM Mountain and 11AM Pacific Time, except the JUly one which will take place at 1230 Eastern .
 Dates are:

 Register for the 2017 Organic Seed Production Webinar Series at: